soumitradev/HPCWiki/docs/faq/login.md

 -   Make sure the file has **644** set as file system permission.
 If not, users can run `chmod 644 ~/.ssh/config` to set the file permissions.

+### I forgot my ssh key passphrase.
+What should I do?

+Unfortunately, there is no way to recover your SSH key passphrase.
+Please regenerate an ssh key pair and send the public key to `hpc@hyderabad.bits-pilani.ac.in`.
+For the newly generated ssh key pair you may enter a new `passphrase`.